Home » Soup and Stew Recipes » Potato Corn Chowder with Bacon

 Whenever I have a few extra minutes, I make sure all of my ingredients are ready to go so that the actual cooking part is a snap.
 This is perfect for a weeknight meal when energy is not in abundance.

-Now, let’s talk about leeks and how to work with them.
+Before we get into it, let’s talk about leeks and how to work with them.

 • You’ll use only the white and light green parts – the dark green tops are very tough and fibrous.
 Not good for eating.